skalenetwork/mirage-manager/docs/Nodes.md

 ### registerNode

+Registers a new active node

 ```solidity
 function registerNode(bytes ip, bytes32[2] publicKey, uint16 port) external payable
 ```

-Registers a new active node

-_Validates IP, port, and public key, then creates the node as disabled (in staking) by default The sender must match the address derived from the public key Can include initial stake via msg.value (should be more than minimum required)_
+**dev:** _Validates IP, port, and public key, then creates the node as disabled (in staking) by default The sender must match the address derived from the public key Can include initial stake via msg.value (should be more than minimum required)_